PilotLeoYan/inside-deep-learning/README.md

   <img src="https://github.com/PilotLeoYan/inside-deep-learning/blob/main/images/mlp-2.png?raw=true" alt="MLP image" width=300/>
 </p>

-Sometimes the easy concepts of deep learning are difficult to apply.
-Therefore, this repository tries to bridge the gap between ideas and implementations of deep learning, making it more accessible to everyone.
-This repository mainly use PyTorch and Jupyter-Notebooks.
+Sometimes the simple concepts of deep learning are difficult to apply, and other important concepts are left out.
+Therefore, this repository tries to bridge the gap between ideas and implementations and explore research concepts to make them more accessible to everyone.
+This repository mainly uses PyTorch and Jupyter notebooks.

 > [!NOTE]
 > Some formulas in $\LaTeX$ may not render well on Github.